materialsproject/fireworks/docs/index.rst

 Getting Started!
 ================

 To get started with FireWorks, we suggest that you follow our core tutorials.
-These tutorials will guide you through set up of both worker computers and the central computer, as well as demonstrate how to define and run basic workflows.
-We expect that completing the core tutorials will take between one and three hours.
+These tutorials will set up a central server as well as worker computers.
+They will also demonstrate how to define and run basic workflows.
+We expect that completing all of the core tutorials will take between one and three hours.
 (You might want to get a snack...)

 .. toctree::
    :maxdepth: 1